Nictiz/HL7-mappings/generate/README.md

 <nts:patientTokenFixture href="..">
 ```

-The `href` attribute should point to the `Patient` instance containing the token, as is commonly done with the Nictiz test scripts.
+The `href` attribute should point to the `Patient` instance containing the token, as is commonly done with the Nictiz test scripts, placed in the "_reference"-folder.
 The `nts:scenario` attribute on the TestScript root determines how this tag is expanded:

 * for "server", a variable will be created which the test script executor can set, defaulting to the value from the fixture.
 * for "client", the fixture will be included and a variable called "patient-token-id" will be created that reads the value from the fixture